mcole22266/pythonTutorial/Exercise03-Lists/README.md

 # HW2 - Lists

 ## Assignment
-The first assignment is called `lists.py`.
+This assignment is called `lists.py`.
 In this assignment, you'll find instructions written as comments that explain what to do for each problem.
 You need to create the function and then, underneath, call that function and have it demonstrate what was instructed.